Mesmon/tic-tac-toe/README.md

 The client is a simple react app.
 The GamePage component is the main component that handles the game state.
 For making the game "Real-Time" I've decided to poll the game server every 0.5 seconds to get the most updated game state.
 Would have used web-sockets if I was more proficient working with the technology.

 The GamePage component has a Board component that renders the board.
 The Board component is a simple component that renders the board with divs.
 It also shows the game status, current player, winner and a button to reset the game.

+## How to run
+cd into the server directory and run `npm install` and then `npm start`.
+The server will start listening on port 3000. cd into the client directory and run `npm install` and then `npm start`.
+The client will start on port 3000.

+## How to play
+You can open now the client on 2 different tabs and play against yourself.